 Loads of features, a unique design, and high marks for warmth and comfort give us enough reasons to say the Sierra Designs Frontcountry Bed 35 Duo is one of the best double bags on the market.
 The zipper-less design creates a sleeping environment that could almost fool you into thinking you were in your own bed.
-This bag scored higher than the Kelty Tru.Comfort 20 Doublewide in overall comfort and features.
-It also comes close to rivaling heartier bags we tested like our Editors' Choice Teton Sports Polara 3-in-1 for warmth.
+This bag scored higher than the all of the other double bags we tested, making it our favorite double bag.

 Sierra Designs Frontcountry Bed 35 Duo Review